Irungu Kang'ata: Career

 Kang'ata runs a law firm called Irungu Kangata & Company Advocates that specializes in corporate law.
 The firm is located next to the British Embassy at Flamingo Towers, 4th Floor, Upperhill, Nairobi.

-In 2002, at the age of 22,Kang'ata made history when he was elected as a Councillor for Central Ward in Murang'a Municipal Council.
-He chaired Murang'a Municipal Council Town planning Committee, and he helped recover grabbed public land from powerful persons, including Mumbi stadium.
-He represented the council in Muranga District Education Board.
+In 2002, at the age of 22, Kang'ata made history when he was elected as a Councillor for Central Ward in Mūrang'a Municipal Council.
+He chaired Mūrang'a Municipal Council Town planning Committee, and he helped recover grabbed public land from powerful persons, including Mūmbi stadium.
+He represented the council in Mūrang'a District Education Board.
 In 2007, he was admitted to the bar.
 After being employed by various advocates, he was employed as a state counsel in the Attorney General's chambers in 2009.
 He left soon thereafter to establish his law firm.

 In 2012, Kang'ata became famous nationally after he defended Rebecca Kerubo, a security guard who was allegedly assaulted by the deputy Chief Justice Nancy Baraza.
 Following an inquiry, the deputy Chief Justice resigned nine months after the accusations.

-In 2013, Kang'ata contested for the Kiharu parliamentary seat on a TNA ticket, which he won after receiving 63,148 votes and defeating nine rivals.
-The TNA party was later merged with the URP to form the Jubilee Party of Kenya, which is led by Uhuru Kenyatta and William Ruto, as party leader and deputy party leader respectively.
+In 2013, Kang'ata contested for the Kiharū parliamentary seat on a TNA ticket, which he won after receiving 63,148 votes and defeating nine rivals.
+The TNA party was later merged with the URP to form the Jubilee Party of Kenya, which was then led by Uhuru Kenyatta and William Ruto, as party leader and deputy party leader respectively.

 In 2015, Kang'ata fired three members of the local CDF committee over what he termed as misappropriation of funds meant for bursaries.
 In February 2016, he called for the overhaul of the Judiciary following claims of bribery and incompetence among judges and magistrates.

 In August 2016, Kang'ata filed a petition in the National Assembly accusing KRA enforcement officers of corruption which led to the availability of fake alcoholic drinks in the market.
 The petition also accused the officers of failing to decentralize enforcement measures to stockists.

+In January 2021, Irūngū Kang'ata's law firm was investigated by the Ethics and Anti-Corruption Commission (EACC) for alleged involvement in irregular multi-million payments with Nairobi County Government.